thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 You can edit the `TSL` file before you import it.
 Refer to [ThoughtSpot Scripting Language]({{ site.baseurl }}/admin/ts-cloud/tsl.html).

 ## Update an object
-You can overwrite an existing Worksheet, Answer, or Pinboard, by downloading the `TSL` file, making any necessary changes, and then re-uploading the `TSL` file.
-To update a View, you must export the TSL file, make any necessary changes, and then upload it as a new object.
-You cannot overwrite an existing View.
-Instead, you must create a new object.
+You can overwrite an existing Worksheet, View, Table, Answer, or Pinboard, by downloading the `TSL` file, making any necessary changes, and then re-uploading the `TSL` file.
 To update an existing object, follow these steps.
-In this case, we are updating a Worksheet.
+In this case, we are updating a single Worksheet.
+You can update multiple objects at once by uploading them in .zip file format.

 1. Navigate to the **Answers**, **Pinboards**, or **Data** page from the top navigation bar, depending on the object you want to update.